JiwonJJeong/rock-paper-scissors/README.md

 - Initialize variables to store function returns or values
 - Use conditionals to determine winner
 - Loop to repeat one round for a 5 round game
+- Manipulate the DOM to create, display, and edit elements on page
 - Navigate the command line, git, and GitHub to manage and upload files
+- Create and merge branches